zendoctor/wpbrute-rpc/README.md

 # Wordpress Bruteforcer
-This is a rough POC that demonstrates the recent amplified bruteforce attack on wordpress based website via `xmlrcp` API.
+This is a rough POC that demonstrates the recent amplified bruteforce attack on wordpress based website via `xmlrpc` API.

 # Issue
 This particular vulnerability allows an attacker to bypass webserver rate limits.
 Instead of the attacker sending one query with a one password, he or she can now send one query with 500 passwords via `xmlrpc` API.